 Several community leaders will also participate in the program including Michael Geer from the Pennsylvania Family Institute

 .
 Prayers will be offered by these participants in the areas of the government, education, family, church and media.

 The breakfast is free and open to the public.
 A free-will offering will be taken to support two local non-profit ministries, Tiger Pause Youth Ministry and Pine Valley Bible Camp.

 The National Day of Prayer is a vital part of American heritage.
 Since the first call to prayer in 1775, when the Continental Congress asked the colonies to pray for wisdom in forming a nation, the call to prayer has continued through the nation′s history, including President Lincoln's proclamation of a day of "humiliation, fasting, and prayer" in 1863.
 In 1952, a joint resolution by Congress, signed by President Truman, declared an annual, national day of prayer.
 In 1988, the law was amended and signed by President Reagan, permanently setting the day as the first Thursday of every May.
 Each year, the president signs a proclamation, encouraging all Americans to pray on this day.
 Last year, all 50 state governors plus the governors of several U.S. territories signed similar proclamations.

-Geneva College is a comprehensive Christian college of the arts, sciences and professional studies.
-Founded in the tradition of the Reformed Christian faith, Geneva prepares students to serve Christ in all areas of society: work, family and the church.
-Geneva College’s philosophy of education is based on the Foundational Concepts of Christian Higher Education.
-Geneva is a founding member of the Council for Christian Colleges & Universities (CCCU).
+Geneva College, a reformed Christian liberal arts school founded in 1848, prepares students to serve Christ in all areas of society: work, family, and the church.
+Geneva is a founding member of the Council of Christian Colleges and Universities (CCCU).